cutcoin/documentation/cnt1-tokens-and-private-dex.md

 Working with a pool from a trader's point of view looks attractive.
 Purchase and sale operations are performed in respect to the first token in the trading pair.
 The second token is an underlying currency.
 In other words, the command 'buy T1/T2 50' means that you buy 50 tokens T1 using the current exchange rate and pay tokens T2 for it.
 Similarly, 'sell T1/T2 10' means selling 10 tokens T1 for T2.
 The required amount of the second token in the pair is evaluated automatically.
 Pool interest is also accounted automatically.
 When buying, pool interest is added to the required amount of the funds for token T2, and when selling, it is subtracted from the earnings.

+Cutcoin DEX supports cross-pool operations.
+It means that a user can exchange his liquidity using several liquidity pools 'in row'.
+User's wallet estimates the most profitable way of exchange and put all hops into a single transaction.
+Note that for this operation each pool adds its own fee.

-All discussed operations technically were implemented as ordinary transactions in Cutcoin blockchain.
+All discussed operations, from the technical point of view, were implemented as ordinary transactions in Cutcoin blockchain.
 There is an important restriction recently that you need to know about before starting working with liquidity pools.
 A single block can contain only one token transaction (any of 'create token', 'create lp token', 'mint token supply') or lp transaction (any of 'create liquidity pool', 'add liquidity', 'take liquidity', 'buy', 'sell').
 It is related to stages we need to pass when implementing DEX in Cutcoin, but in the future we plan to relax this restriction.

 ##### Example.